 The basic initial condition for simulating a grain boundary begins with two large grains with a small liquid gap of roughly 10 grid points in between them.
 For the least deep temperature ($B_0^L$) quenches, at a given average concentration $\psi_0$, the temperature parameters is dropped and a grain boundary forms.
 Quenches to the lowest values of $B_0^L$ are done in multiple steps, quenching first to higher, intermediate temperature, before lowering $B_0^L$ to the final desired value.
 The crystals are oriented $\theta/2$ and $-\theta/2$ from the 0$^\circ$ crystal reference, respectively.
-Once a simulation is started the grains quickly form a bicrystal with misorientation, $\theta$.
-For angles below ~4$^\circ$, the translational offset between the grains, which varies for each orientation, needs to be chosen carefully to allow for dislocations to form as opposed to the crystals rotating and forming one crystal.
+Once a simulation is started, the grains quickly form a bicrystal with misorientation, $\theta$.
 The grain boundary normal is in the $x$-direction.
 The angles chosen were: 1.55$^\circ$, 2.07$^\circ$, 2.58$^\circ$, 3.10$^\circ$, 4.14$^\circ$, 5.17$^\circ$, 6.20$^\circ$, 8.23$^\circ$, 10.3$^\circ$, 12.5$^\circ$, 15$^\circ$, 17.5$^\circ$, 20$^\circ$, 22.5$^\circ$, 25$^\circ$, 27.5$^\circ$, 30$^\circ$, 32.5$^\circ$, 35$^\circ$, 40$^\circ$.
 The small angles are chosen such that an integral number of evenly-spaced dislocations fit within the numerical domain, so that the results can be compared accurately to Eq.~\ref{eqReadShockley}.
 Due to periodic boundary conditions, two grain boundaries form.
 The initial spacing between the two grain boundaries is 512 grid points, which is chosen such that interaction between two grain boundaries is negligible (except at possibly 1.55$^\circ$).
 Examples of a low angle and a high angle grain boundaries are shown in Fig. \ref{fig:gb_image}.

 Grain boundary simulations at each $B_0^L$ were typically run for 100000 time steps.
-Equilibration of a grain boundary is determined by the standard deviation of the chemical potential, $\sigma_{\mu_x}$, and its magnitude relative to the mean of the chemical potential, $\mu_x$, where $x$ is $\psi$ or $n$.
-If either $\sigma_{\mu_c}$ or $\sigma_{\mu_n}$ is much greater than $10^{-5}$ or $\sigma_{\mu_c}/\mu_c$ or $\sigma_{\mu_n}/\mu_n$ is greater than $10^{-2}$, simulations are run longer, until the above criteria are met.
+Equilibration of a grain boundary is determined by the standard deviation of the chemical potential, $s_{\mu_x}$, and its magnitude relative to the mean of the chemical potential, $\mu_x$, where $x$ is $\psi$ or $n$.
+If either $s_{\mu_c}$ or $s_{\mu_n}$ is much greater than $10^{-5}$ or $s_{\mu_c}/\mu_c$ or $s_{\mu_n}/\mu_n$ is greater than $10^{-2}$, simulations are run longer, until the above criteria are met.

-\subsection{Calculation of Grain Boundary Energy}
+\subsubsection{Calculation of Grain Boundary Energy}